itstonywhite/itstonywhite/README.md

 ## 🧑🏻‍💻 About Me

-I'm Tony — a 17-year-old focused on building across the full software stack while moving deeper into **Machine Learning and AI Engineering**.
+I'm Tony — 17-year-old focused on building across the full software stack while moving deeper into **Machine Learning and AI Engineering**.
 I enjoy understanding how things work underneath and build them myself.

 ```text